 This recipe is not only an easy meal-prep idea for busy mornings.
 It’s also a great way to use cookie butter!
-If you’ve never tried overnight oats, you don’t know what you’re missing.
-And these cookie butter overnight oats have just enough sweetness that there’s no need to add any more sugar!
+And this cookie butter overnight oats recipe has just enough sweetness that there’s no need to add any more sugar.

 The Nutritional Benefits of Overnight Oats

-The health benefit here comes in the form of whole grains.
+The health benefits of oats come in the form of whole grains.
 Study after study shows that eating 2-3 servings of whole grains each day in place of refined grains significantly lowers total cholesterol, low-density lipoprotein (LDL) cholesterol, triglycerides, and insulin levels.
-And that much of the benefits of whole grains is due to their high fiber content.
+This because whole grain oats are high in fiber, including beta-glucan.

-It’s important to also keep in mind that the quality of your grains matter as well.
-Meaning you should make it a point to eat more whole grains in their “whole” form without any added ingredients.
-Some examples include brown rice, barley, oats, corn, and rye.
+It’s important to also keep in mind that the quality of your grains matter.
+Meaning you should make it a point to eat grains in their “whole” form versus more processed grains for better overall health.
+Some examples of whole grains include:

 ALA is associated with aiding and preventing inflammation, promoting brain health, and vascularity.

 Almond butter is a popular alternative to peanut butter.
-It tends to have a bolder and nuttier flavor when compared to peanut butter.
+It has a bolder and nuttier flavor compared to peanut butter.

-And it is rich in monounsaturated and polyunsaturated fatty acids.
-Additionally, it has iron, calcium, fiber, and antioxidant vitamin E.
+Almond butter is also rich in monounsaturated and polyunsaturated fatty acids that are beneficial to heart health.
+Additionally, almond butter has iron, calcium, fiber, and antioxidant vitamin E.

-Berries of all kinds are beneficial.
-They provide fiber, vitamin C, polyphenols (including anthocyanin), and other micronutrients.
-They reduce oxidative stress and provide health benefits to healthy individuals as well as those with metabolic disease risk factors.
+They provide fiber, vitamins A and C, magnesium, polyphenols (including anthocyanin), and other micronutrients (7, 8).
+They reduce oxidative stress and provide health benefits to healthy individuals as well as those with metabolic disease risk factors (9).

 How To Make Cookie Butter Overnight Oats

 This is as simple as it gets with only 5 minutes of prep work.
 The perfect meal for a single or busy person.
-And overnight oats can be assembled and eaten in the same bowl, meaning no clean up is needed until you’re done eating.
+Follow these simple steps to enjoy your overnight oats the following morning.

-You can stir the ingredients in the bowl lightly to incorporate all ingredients together if you like.
+The next morning, remove the lid, stir the ingredients in the bowl to incorporate all ingredients together if you like, and enjoy!

-I’d suggest waiting overnight or at least 4-5 hours so that the old-fashioned oats can soak up the milk and soften.
-Otherwise you will end up with extremely chewing and hard to eat oats.
+You can however I’d suggest waiting overnight or at least 4-5 hours so the old-fashioned oats can soak up the milk and soften.
+Otherwise you will end up with chewy and harder-to-eat oats.

 Fun Fact: Microwaving is actually a good way to minimize the loss of nutrients!